File: Minimalism, living better with less

 shaving soap

-Do you need 10 different soaps when one Marseille soap can do it all?
+Do you need 10 different soaps when just one Marseille soap can do it all?

-• Reuse: think multi-use and no longer single-use.
+• Reuse: think multi-use instead of single-use.

-• Recycle: what you cannot refuse, reduce or reuse.
+• Recycle: What you cannot refuse, reduce or reuse.

 • Compost: organic waste such as fruit and vegetable peelings.